To trace the forests wild, 2021, detail

 Photo: Sean Landsman

-Elysium, installation at Art in the Open, Charlottetown, PE, 2018
+Elysium, 2018, detail.
+Installation at Art in the Open, Charlottetown, PEI

 Photo: D’Arcy Wilson